igiso/ofxTextField/readMe.txt

 //This is not finished yet!!!
-I update this constantly please visit to get updated version and open issues if you find any!!!
+I update this constantly please re-visit and PLEASE DO open issues if you find any!!!

 What is this addon?

-This is a TEXTBOX for openFrameworks
+This is a TEXTBOX for openFrameworks that supports all languages.

 What's the difference from other textboxes outthere?